 The Presidential Helicopter Replacement Program continues to execute to its acquisition strategy of integrating government defined mission systems into a commercial helicopter, while maintaining FAA airworthiness certification and adding no new critical technologies.
 The program office has gone from the award of a developmental contract to the delivery of the first operational helicopter to HMX-1 in just six years (May 2014 – May 2020) all while meeting Key Performance Parameter (KPP) requirements and remaining under budget.

 The White House Military Office will determine when the aircraft will enter service to fly the presidential helicopter mission.

 The U.S. Marine Corps currently operates eleven VH-3D and eight VH-60N helicopters.
 Both models are military certified aircraft modified to perform the mission.
 The VH-3Ds were placed in service in 1974 and the VH-60s entered service in the 1980s.
 Both aircraft have exceeded their original twenty-year service life expectations due to a comprehensive three-year overhaul cycle.

 The Navy conducted Analyses of Alternatives (AoAs) from 2009-2012 to address the aging VH-3D and VH-60 aircraft.
 The final AoA was deemed sufficient to inform future acquisition decisions by the Office of the Secretary of Defense, Cost Assessment and Program Evaluation in May 2012.

 As part of a full and open competition, a Request for Proposal (RFP) was released on May 2, 2013.
-This resulted in a fixed-price incentive Engineering and Manufacturing Development (EMD) contract, with production options, being awarded to Sikorsky Aircraft Corporation in May 2014 for 21 operational and two test aircraft with initial fielding by summer 2021, and production concluding in 2023.
+This resulted in a fixed-price incentive Engineering and Manufacturing Development (EMD) contract, with production options, being awarded to Sikorsky Aircraft Corporation in May 2014 for 21 operational and two test aircraft.